-Bio-Solids or Sewage Sludge Revealed Part 2 of 4
+Bio-Solids or Sewage Sludge Revealed

 First, what is biosolids?
 Biosolids is the marketing name given to the toxic sewage sludge cake that is produced from waste water treatment plants.
 It was coined by public relations firms to make toxic sewage sludge sound benign and even friendly.
 Remember: Biosolids = Sewage Sludge